 Introduction:

-Large-scale chemical reaction databases such as KEGG (Kanehisa et al., 2013), BRENDA (Chang et al., 2015), Rhea (Alcántara et al., 2012) and MetaCyc (Latendresse et al., 2012) link reactions to enzymes and provide data-mining opportunities for novel pathways (Hatzimanikatis et al., 2004), and the discovery of drugs (Rydberg et al., 2010), natural products and green chemistry.
+Large-scale chemical reaction databases such as KEGG (Kanehisa et al., 2013), BRENDA (Chang et al., 2015), Rhea (Alcántara et al., 2012) and MetaCyc (Latendresse et al., 2012) link reactions to enzymes and provide data-mining opportunities for novel pathways (Hatzimanikatis et al., 2004; Rahman et al., 2005), and the discovery of drugs (Rydberg et al., 2010), natural products and green chemistry.
 One of the primary bottlenecks for automated analyses of these chemical reactions comes from the realizations of the imperfect quality of data, such as unmapped or unbalanced reactions.
-Accurate Atom-Atom Mapping (AAM) - the one-to-one correspondence between the substrate and product atoms (Gasteiger, 2003) will lead to correct prediction of bond changes
+Accurate Atom-Atom Mapping (AAM) - the one-to-one correspondence between the substrate and product atoms (Gasteiger, 2003), will lead to correct prediction of bond changes

-(Gasteiger, 2003; Rahman et al., 2014).
-The ability to locate the fate of interesting atoms or substructure across the metabolic networks (Faulon and Bender, 2010), etc. Linking novel pathways or optimising pathways of biological/commercial relevance demands better understanding of metabolic routes (Rahman, 2007) and pathway annotation (May et al., 2013).
+(Gasteiger, 2003; Rahman et al., 2014) and the ability to locate the fate of interesting atoms or substructure across the metabolic networks (Faulon and Bender, 2010), etc. Linking novel pathways or optimising pathways of biological/commercial relevance demands better understanding of metabolic routes (Rahman, 2007) and pathway annotation (May et al., 2013).